Looking for a Make alternative? We compare the 10 best automation platforms in 2026 so you can find the right fit for your team.

 🖼 Intuitive interface

-🤖 AI experience
+🤖 AI and agentic capabilities

 🖇 Integrations